bburns/Lantern/README.md

 ## Muddle Source Code

-It was written in [MDL (aka Muddle)](muddle), a dialect of Lisp from the 1970's.
+It was written in [MDL (MIT Design Language)](muddle) (aka Muddle), a dialect of Lisp from the 1970's.
 The original code looks like this -

 ```lisp
 <DEFINE CLEARING ("AUX" (GRATE <SFIND-OBJ "GRATE">) (LEAVES <SFIND-OBJ "LEAVE">))